 - Step 4.
 Open a long position after you get a confirmation of the upward movement.
-For this, you can apply RSI or Stochastic Oscillator.
+To do this, you can apply the RSI or Stochastic Oscillator.

 - Step 5.
-Place take profit at the previous Fibo retracement level.
-If you are sure the market will keep rising, you can trail your take profit to the next Fibo level.
+Place the Take Profit at the previous Fibonacci retracement level.
+If you're confident that the market will keep rising, you can trail your Take Profit to the next Fibonacci level.

-In the example below, we implemented Stochastic Oscillator.
-First, the oscillator crossed the oversold area bottom-up.
-Second, the price and the oscillator formed a bullish divergence, signaling the price increase.
+In the example below, we used the Stochastic Oscillator.
+The oscillator first crossed the oversold area from the bottom up.
+Then, the price and oscillator formed a bullish divergence, signalling a price increase.

 Tips for Traders: Key Points About the Hammer Candlestick Pattern